THE APPLICATION PROCEDURE

 The 1st year of the program is to be spent with coursework.
 The courses taught in the current and previous years are located on the Course Hub.
 Each course has a description and a syllabus, which is updated each year.

 The courses that are specified as PhD courses are structured specifically for the PhD students and are adapted each year to the interests and topics of the students.
 Since the program is comparative, special attention is paid to offering topical courses in each of the three geographical regions.

-LIVING IN BUDAPEST
+LIVING IN VIENNA

 Doctoral students receive tuition and a living stipend for three years, with opportunities to apply for additional research funds.

 For the estimation of the cost of living in Vienna, please look here.

 Families are welcome at CEU.
 The CEU web page on parental support offers details on schooling and CEU facilities.
 The schools and medical facilities are accessible.
 Please remember, however, that third-country nationals would need a work permit in order to take a job and that visa requirements should also be considered.